New gun laws to make New Zealand safer after mosque shootings, says PM Ardern

 Australia banned semi-automatic weapons, launched a national gun amnesty in which tens of thousands of guns were handed in, and made it much tougher to own firearms.

+“I strongly believe that the vast majority of gun owners in New Zealand will agree with the sentiment that change needs to occur.”

+John Hart, a farmer and Green Party candidate from Masterton said on Twitter on Monday that he had surrendered his semi-automatic rifle.

 “Until today I was one of the New Zealanders who owned a semi-automatic rifle.
-On the farm they are a useful tool in some circumstances, but my convenience doesn’t outweigh the risk of misuse,” John Hart, a farmer and Green Party candidate from Masterton said on Twitter on Monday.

-“We don’t need these in our country.
+On the farm they are a useful tool in some circumstances, but my convenience doesn’t outweigh the risk of misuse.
+We don’t need these in our country.
 We have make sure it’s #NeverAgain.”

 New Zealand’s top online marketplace Trade Me Group said it was halting the sale of semi-automatic weapons in the wake of Friday’s attack.